-This policy, strategy and procedures will apply at all times when Sport Structures is providing services or activities.
+This policy, strategy and procedures will apply at all times when we are providing services or activities.
 It applies to:

-- The Board at Sport Structures
+- The Board at Directors

 - Staff

 - Learners

 - Employers providing an apprenticeship

+- Partners in delivery

 - Associate workforce (i.e. tutors, assessors, mentors, quality assurers)

 - Volunteers

 - Contractors

+- Course organisers

 - Anyone who comes into contact with a learner

 - Associates who provide a service to the company

 - Working groups coordinated by Sport Structures, such as the Governance and Quality Group

-- All Sport Structures activities
+- All activities